 What help is available if I need it?

 The course is primarily designed as a self-study course.
 It takes a very thorough step-by-step approach and each module builds on the next.
 Therefore as you progress through the course you’ll gain the skills and knowledge needed to become an expert formulator.

 When you sign up to the course you also get to join our private online student community (hosted via Facebook) to meet and discuss with other students, who have lots of knowledge, expertise and ideas to share.
-If you do have questions as you work through the course you can also ask our Cosmetic Scientist.
-Details of how to do this are provided in the online classroom.
+Our Formulation Tutor, Tina Svetek, is part of the group and is on hand to answer any questions you have as you work through the course.

 What do I do if I can't buy ingredients/ raw materials locally?